 GLTR will provide links to information on other sites¾ we do not control the privacy or tracking policies of those site, and thus are not responsible for their practices.
 We do not and will not sell or share your information with third parties, with the exception of the service providers who assist us in maintain and improving our site; when you have given your consent; or when required by law.

 We maintain reasonable technical safeguards to protect our information and yours, but we do not guarantee the complete security for that information.
-Please note that at the moment, GLTR does not use HTTPS to secure your browser session.

 This site is not intended for use by children under the age of 13.
 If we become aware that we have collected information from a child below that age, we will take steps to remove that information.